You may have Epilepsy, but it does not need to have you.

-Right now, Epilepsy research and trials funding is at an all time low.
+Right now, Epilepsy research and trial funding are at an all-time low.
 Epilepsy is 6 times more prevalent than Parkinson's disease but receives the same amount of funding for research.

-If you would like to donate towards our research efforts, please click
+If you would like to donate to our research efforts, please click

 Current Epilepsy Research Studies/Clinical Trials

 Epilepsy Birth Control Registry

 Harvard and Columbia University is offering a survey to conduct information regarding increasing the safety of effectiveness of birth control for women living with epilepsy.